 Another thing I like about this, is you can access these videos free online – free health care!

+UPDATE 2020 I NO LONGER OWN THE OVER 40 FASHIONS WEBSITE OR DOMAIN NAME.
 I finally did it!
 Finally was able to change over the old Over 40 Fashions iweb site to a modern site with a lot more functionality and ease of use!
 You can now search for styles by category (tops, bottoms, accessories etc.) and also by tag (body shape and possibly other tags in the future).
 Thank you for being so encouraging of my little volunteer experiment since 2009, allowing women of all sizes to show off fashions they like from their own closets.
 Women 40+ get to play dress-up, share what works for them, educate women of all ages on what stands the test of time, as well as encourage each other.
 Instead of trying to fit into styles/shapes/sizes/trends that aren’t flattering anymore (and were they even flattering back then anyway?), we are showing what DOES look flattering now, what we enjoy, and telling why we enjoy it.
 If you have arthritic feet and can’t wear high heels anymore..what cute shoes CAN you wear?
-Show them off!

 On Over 40 Fashions, we share what we like and give our opinions so we can get great new ideas on where to shop to find styles, colors, sizes, and fashions that work for us.
-I’m also hoping the fashion industry and advertisers catch on and start using real women 40+ of all shapes and sizes as their models (if you model on this site, you’ll be getting exposure to that very industry…so if you’ve ever wanted to be a model, here’s your audition:) This is why I say “If you don’t see someone who looks like you as a model, then we need YOU to contribute!”
+I’m also hoping the fashion industry and advertisers catch on and start using real women 40+ of all shapes and sizes as their models.
+This is why I say “If you don’t see someone who looks like you as a model, then we need YOU to contribute!”
 Plus, tell your friends you’re an international (internet) fashion model – how fun is THAT?